Stroke Podcast Episode 30 – Donna Bouten is a carer for her partner and recently experienced a blood clot stroke that she is recovering well from.

 I have been around for a long time.
 I actually, I’ve, since going through the site participated in a few research programs and I was actually I’m waiting for the strike foundation to include me.
 I couldn’t make it.
 I was part of a group but next year apparently I will become more involved with this year.
 It’s just sort of been questionnaires and things like that.
 But next year, apparently it will become more seminars and talks and support and things like that.

-And if you’re listening from into from overseas, well, in Australia district foundation is National, so but there’s also a lot of state based bodies and support groups.
+And if you’re listening from overseas, well, in Australia district foundation is National, so but there are also a lot of state-based bodies and support groups.
 So if you are online and you want to find someone in your local community, just, you know, do a Google search on stroke support or stroke recovery, something like that.
 And they’ll come up.
 I know in the UK, there’s the Stroke Association.
 In the US, I think it’s the Heart and Stroke Foundation or something like that.

 And there’s a lot of great research organizations and support bodies that people can go to, as a first point of contact is in, you know, what do I do now?
 Like I’ve had a stroke, you know, what do I do?
 How do I deal with this, but not as not only for people going through the stroke and recovering from it but also have carers I think it’s really important.

-And also for carers, who are dealing with stroke survivors that are far worse off the you and I that the local councils offer help where people can come and make a meal.
-Well, that can do some cleaning, and at the very low cost services.
-Contact your local council as well and see if you can find somebody to give you a package that supports you as a carer, to get some time away from constantly caring for somebody else and and not caring for yourself, right?
+And also for carers, who are dealing with stroke survivors that are far worse off than you and me that the local councils offer help where people can come and make a meal.
+Well, that can do some cleaning, and at a very low-cost service.
+Contact your local council as well and see if you can find somebody to give you a package that supports you as a carer, to get some time away from constantly caring for somebody else and not caring for yourself, right?

-Yeah, that’s it and and sometimes, you know, stroke and caring for somebody stroke can be really isolating.
+Yeah, that’s it, and sometimes, you know, stroke and caring for somebody with a stroke can be really isolating.